 Topics

-This section describes the procedure for players to share and reference the host's information.
-Players can also try it on a single smartphone by referring to it from a web browser.
+This section describes how players can view information shared by a host.
+You can also test this on a single smartphone by viewing it from a web browser.

 Login with host device